th-nuernberg/usermgmt/README.md

 ldap_org_unit = 'people'
 # Protocol, host and port of your LDAP server
 ldap_server = 'ldap://<hostname>:<port>'
+# Default user for SSH login during directory management.
+# You can always enter a different username during application runtime
+default_ssh_user = 'serveradmin'
+# Hostname of the server that provides the home directories
+# Assumes that a single host is responsible for home directories
+# and that they are shared via nfs
+home_host = 'home.server.de'
+# Hostname of an nfs server to be used by cluster users
+nfs_host = 'nfs.server.de'
+# Root directory of the shared folders on the nfs host
+nfs_root_dir = '/mnt/md0/scratch'
+# Root directory of user folders on each compute node
+# (must be the same on each node)
+compute_node_root_dir = '/mnt/md0/user'
+# Filesystem (or mountpoint) under which user quotas are to be set on the compute nodes
+filesystem = '/mnt/md0'
+# Filesystem (or mountpoint) under which user quotas on the user's home directory are to be set
+home_filesystem = '/dev/sdb4'
+# Filesystem (or mountpoint) under which user quotas are to be set on the NFS
+nfs_filesystem = '/dev/sda1'
+# Quota softlimit on compute nodes
+quota_softlimit = '200G'
+# Quota hardlimit on compute nodes
+quota_hardlimit = '220G'
+# Quota softlimit on nfs
+quota_nfs_softlimit = '200G'
+# Quota hardlimit on compute nfs
+quota_nfs_hardlimit = '220G'
+# Quota softlimit on user home
+quota_home_softlimit = '20G'
+# Quota hardlimit on user home
+quota_home_hardlimit = '22G'
+# Use the directory management module of the application
+# Note that this is somewhat experimental and quite specific to
+# the THN cluster and therefore might not be suitable for
+# other cluster environments
+include_dir_mgmt = true
+# Use the mkhomedir_helper tool to create the user home
+# directory (recommended).
+When false, the directory will
+# be created using mkdir and no skeleton configs (e.g. .bashrc) will be copied
+use_homedir_helper = true
 ```

 The values for `student_default_qos`, `staff_default_qos`, `student_qos`, and `staff_qos` will be used when `--default-qos` and `--qos` are not explicitely set.